Basic Eligibility for VA Health Care

 You can request a doctor’s appointment when you apply for enrollment.
 We also can help you schedule your first appointment during your “Welcome to My VA” call.
 An appointment will be made with a VA doctor or other health care provider and you will be notified via mail of the appointment date and time.
 If you need health care before your scheduled appointment, you can contact the enrollment coordinator, the urgent care clinic or the emergency room staff at your local VA medical facility.

 You Will Be Assigned a Personal Care Team

-VA wants to ensure your health care is coordinated and seamless whether you are seen at your local VA health care facility or at alternate VA health care facilities when you are traveling or temporarily experiencing a change of address, such as living in one state during the winter and another during summer.
-If you know you will be traveling, your experience is greatly enhanced if you contact your VA PACT or Specialty Care Provider(s) 4 to 6 weeks prior to beginning extended travel, or as soon as possible.
+VA wants to ensure your health care is coordinated and seamless, whether you are seen at your local VA health care facility or at an alternate VA health care facility as you travel or have a temporary change of address (for example, if you live in one state during the winter and another during summer).
+If you know you will be traveling, your experience can be enhanced if you contact your VA PACT or Specialty Care Provider(s) four to six weeks before traveling, or as soon as possible.
 If you see a VA provider while traveling, that care will be recorded in your electronic medical record for follow-up treatment options with your PACT.
 When you contact your PACT, be sure to have the following information available: